section-engineering-education/engineering-education/articles/how-to-control-dark-mode-in-react-native-using-redux/index.md

 <!--more-->
 Redux is a powerful and popular state management mechanism.

 You will be able to apply the dark mode theme configurations to each page and UI elements in your app by accessing the central Redux store.
-The process will make the implementation of dark mode in any React Native app very convenient and efficient.
+The process will implement dark mode in any React Native app very convenient and efficient.

 For this tutorial, we bypass the installation process of any package.
 As we are using the [Expo ecosystem](https://docs.expo.io/) which automatically installs the package for us.